Building a Native Rating implementation

 The Connect tooling provides a simple test server that you can use to test your app.
 To start it, run the following commands:

-npm run build # Run before first start and after any data changes
+npm run build # Run before first start and after any non-rating changes

 npm run bundle # Run after any rating implementation changes